simogasp/tp_rendu_diy/README.md

 ### Clean

-it compiles all the sources and places them in the `bin/cls` folder.
+it compiles all the sources and places them in the `build/cls` folder.

 ```bash
 ant clean
 ```

-cleans the `bin` folder.
+cleans the `build` folder and the tests reports directory   .

 ### Tests